ravikirany711/mini-social-network/README.md

 The Second part includes express , which can be installed through npm as npm install express --save(to save it in the dev dependencies)
 The express app is used to interact with servers create servers and deal woth responses and requests

+Express also helps in dealing with routes making to easier to build the application and makes the whole development process easier

+The following section contains an in-depth view of the backend and also give some examples to better understand them